georust/rinex/README.md

 ### CRINEX special case

-CRINEX V1 and V3 are now fully supported.
+CRINEX V1 and V3 are fully supported.
 You can pass compressed OBS RINEX directly to this parser.
 Uncompressed record is extracted and can be analyzed directly.

-### Parser
+### Parser (reader)

 `RINEX` files contain a lot of data and this library is capable of parsing all of it.
 To fully understand how to operate this lib, refer to the `RinexType` section you are interested in.

 Link to the [official API](https://docs.rs/rinex/latest/rinex/index.html)

+### Production (writer)

+`RINEX` file production (writer) is work in progress and will be supported in next release

 ### File naming convention

-This parser does not check whether the provided local file follows the RINEX naming convention or not.
+This parser does not care for the RINEX file name, it is possible to parse a file
-You can parse anything and behavior adapts to the actual file content.
+that does not respect standard naming conventions.

 ### Known weaknesses

-* Weird RINEX content:
+* Weird RINEX body with a unique epoch may not be parsed correctly in some cases
-this parser is not able to parse the RINEX body if the provided RINEX content only has a single epoch.
-In that scenario, `rinex.record` is set to _None_, and the header is fully parsed.
+* Only Observation Data V > 2 currently has a format restriction, see dedicated page

+### Advanced `RINEX` file operations

+Advanced operations like file Merging will be available in next releases.
+Merged `RINEX` files will be parsed properly: meaning the `record` is built correctly.
+Informations on the `merging` operation will be exposed either in the `.comments` structure, if "standard" comments were provided.

 ## Getting started